DevOps technology overview

 Infrastructure as code captures environment definitions as declarative code, such as JSON or YAML, for automated provisioning and configuration.
 Use Azure Resource Manager or Terraform to reliably provision duplicate environments.
 Azure Automation and tools such as Ansible, Chef or Puppet offer automation and configuration management.

 Automate testing and delivery of your software in multiple environments, all the way to production with approval gates – with Azure DevOps Release Management.
 You can also deploy directly from your Jenkins pipelines to Virtual Machines, Web Apps or Azure Container Service.

 Monitor infrastructure health and integrate into existing dashboards in Grafana, Kibana or the Azure portal with Azure Monitor.
 Quickly connect, collect and transform log data from multiple locations into insights and action with Log Analytics.
 Diagnose issues and optimise your application with Application Insights.

 Ensure that your provisioned infrastructure and applications are in compliance with Azure Policy or Chef Automate.
 Used in combination with Security Center, you’ll limit threat exposure and find and remediate vulnerabilities quickly.

 Get consistent DevOps across hybrid cloud

 Azure Stack is an extension of Azure, bringing cloud capabilities to on-premises environments.
 Deliver Azure services from your data centre while balancing flexibility and control – for truly-consistent hybrid cloud deployments.

-Use Team Foundation Server to get the same full suite of DevOps services and capabilities as Team Services – but with the ability to run these on-premises.
+Use Azure DevOps Server to get the same full suite of DevOps services and capabilities as Team Services – but with the ability to run these on-premise.

 Get started with DevOps on your own terms